ddokur/Write-A-Data-Science-Blog-Post/README.md

 ## Project Motivation <a name="motivation"></a>

 All of us is curious about the salary rate in different countries.
 By taking survey results of Stack Overflow performed in 2020 , I want to elaborate this issue.
-With this motivation, I am asking these questions:
+With this motivation, I am asking these questions: </br>
-Which countries are more promosing in terms of salary?
+1. Which countries are more promosing in terms of salary?</br>
 2. Is the relationship between salary and satisfaction really linear?
-And how does it change according to region?
+And how does it change according to region?</br>
-3. Do we need more degree to earn more money?
+3. Do we need more degree to earn more money? </br>
-4. Does a woman have same or similar opportunity in different countries?
+4. Does a woman have same or similar opportunity in different countries?</br>
-5. Which countries are more promosing to earn more money based on our experience?
+5. Which countries are more promosing to earn more money based on our experience?</br>

 ## File Description <a name="files"></a>